 Subsequently, the cumulative gain or loss recognised in other comprehensive income is reclassified from equity into statement of comprehensive income in the same period or periods during which the hedged forecast cash flows affect statement of comprehensive income.
 If the hedged item is a non-financial asset or liability, the associated gain or loss recognised in other comprehensive income is removed from other comprehensive income and included in the initial amount of the asset or liability.
-However, loss recognised in other comprehensive income that will not be recovered in one or more future periods is reclassified from other comprehensive income into statement of comprehensive income.
+However, loss recognised in other comprehensive income future periods is reclassified from other comprehensive income that will not be recovered in one or more future periods is reclassified from other comprehensive income into statement of comprehensive income.